harvardinformatics/informatics-website/docs/research/index.md

 !!! abstract "Publication"

     * Edwards SV, Fang B, **Khost D**, Kolyfetis GE, Cheek RG, DeRaad DA, Chen N, Fitzpatrick JW, McCormack JE, Funk WC, Ghalambor CK, Garrison E, Guarracino A, Li H, **Sackton TB**.
 2025.
 Comparative population pangenomes reveal unexpected complexity and fitness effects of structural variants. *bioRxiv*.
 [Link :octicons-link-external-24:](https://doi.org/10.1101/2025.02.11.637762){:target="_blank"}

+### Modeling Non-Standard Coalescent Processes

+Historically, most population genetic has been analyzed using the Kingman coalescent, a model that puts some limits on population history, including where extreme skews in offspring distribution are assumed to be impossible.
+However, some organisms, in particular broadcast spawning marine species, violate this restriction.
+A classic example of this are codfish, a high-fecundity broadcast spawning fish where a few individuals can produce a large fraction of the offspring in a given generation.
+In collaboration with the Wakeley lab and Einar Arnason at the University of Iceland, we are helping to generate and analyze a large cod population genetic panel to test these multiple merger coalsecent models.

+**Lead Bioinformatician**: Tim Sackton

+**Collaborators**: [Wakeley Lab :octicons-link-external-24:](https://wakeley.oeb.harvard.edu/){:target="_blank"} ([OEB :octicons-link-external-24:](https://www.oeb.harvard.edu/){:target="_blank"}, Einar Árnason, University of Iceland

+!!! abstract "Related Publication"

+    * Freund F, Kerdoncuff E, Matuszewski S, ... **Sackton TB**, Achaz G. Interpreting the pervasive observation of U-shaped Site Frequency Spectra.
+2023. *PLoS Genetics* 19(3) [Link :octicons-link-external-24:](https://doi.org/10.1371/journal.pgen.1010677){:target="_blank"}

 ### Population genomics with snpArcher &nbsp; :fontawesome-regular-handshake:{ .research-icon } &nbsp; :material-vector-polyline-plus:{ .research-icon }